 Declining ability of library to meet needs.
 Apparently the university library is becoming increasingly less able to meet the legitimate needs of its university community.
 The causes have already been outlined in background factors: the information explosion, inflation, more students, and continued fragmentation of the traditional disciplines, coupled with hard times.
-A recent study at Harvard concluded that with 8,000,-000 volumes the library was less able to cope with the demands of scholars than it was when it had only 4,000,000 volumes.
+A recent study at Harvard concluded that with 8,000,000 volumes the library was less able to cope with the demands of scholars than it was when it had only 4,000,000 volumes.
 Ralph Ellsworth, in his 1971-72 annual report at Colorado, came to the same conclusion.
 David Kaser states plaintively: "The lugubrious fact is that our ability to supply the books and journals needed by Cornell teaching and research programs is rapidly diminishing, and no one seems to know what to do about it.
 Computerization of information, cooperation, and microminiaturization have not provided solutions. . . .
 The somber conclusion fast being arrived at by the library staff is that the only solutions likely to be effective are (1) more money, or (2) a substantially reduced academic program for the library to serve, neither of which appears imminent.
 The library needs, and would welcome, advice in this matter."37 Another director observed that "when the library is unable to perform at the level of satisfaction to the faculty, the head of the library is held personally responsible and it is assumed that he is incapable of being Director."

 Lack of goals and planning.
 Like the university itself, the library has rarely done a good job of planning, either long-range or short-range.
 One director remarked: "Many university librarians have rigid, pre-conceived notions about the proper objectives of their libraries.
 The traditional library objectives summarized cynically in such phrases as 'more of the same' and 'bottomless pit' are probably unrealistic, and yet little is offered in their place."38 Now that higher education and all its parts are under critical review, the lack of realistic, practicable, and accepted goals, and of long-range planning, is a major handicap.
-There are some noteworthy exceptions, such as UCLA, Columbia, and Illinois.
-Several writers have discussed this problem.39

-Inability to accommodate to educational changes quickly.
-The university library, like the university itself, is a bureaucracy which is difficult to change, even though the need may be recognized by nearly everyone concerned.
-In addition, the university library may have large collections, sometimes built up over centuries, research collections which cannot be changed quickly; the library is housed in a great building or buildings which would cost millions to replace: and its staff of specialists has been developed over a period of years.
+There are some noteworthy expectations, such as UCLA, Columbia, and Illinois.
+Several writers have discussed this probwhich is difficult to change, even though the need may be recognized by nearly evervone concerned.
+In addition, the university library may have large collections, sometimes built up over centuries, research collection which cannot be changed quickly; the library is housed in a great building or buildings which would cost millions to replace; and its staff of specialists has been developed over a period of years.
 The two groups most impatient for new philosophies and new types of services are the students and the president's office.
 Inability to make changes rapidly, even though he tried, cost at least one director his job.